sqlballs/MicrosoftFabricPre-Con/fabricoverview/00 - Pre-Requisites.md

 - Navigate to your Microsoft Fabric enabled workspace
 - Click +New
 - Click Show all
-- Ask an Instructor to validate that you have a Microsoft Fabric Enabled Workspace
+- Validate that you see the options available to you to create Microsoft Fabric objects such as a Lakehouse, a Data Warehouse, Pipelines, KQL Database, or an EventStream

 <p>
 If have a Power BI License, a Microsoft Fabric Capacity, but have not created a workspace: